Negotiating New or Amending a CSA

 • Significant discretion in how value is presented and shared

 This market is inherently opaque.
-Without the ability to interrogate dealer assumptions, clients are negotiating at an informational disadvantage.
+Without the ability to interrogate these inputs, clients are negotiating at an informational disadvantage.

 • Identify weak or inconsistent assumptions